Author: Paige Lynch

 • 1 tsp lime or lemon juice

-• ½ tsp garlic or onion powder
+• ½ tsp garlic and/or onion powder

 • 1 cup fresh Cilantro – leaves and tender stems, roughly chopped